Inside America’s Other Pandemic

 “Even after COVID gets resolved, to the extent that it does, we will continue to deal with tens if not hundreds of thousands of lives lost each year due to preventable deaths, and that’s devastating,” Winograd said.
 “I don’t know what it’s going to take, I don’t know how many deaths it’s going to take, but really we need a more generous society, and that applies to COVID and the overdose crisis alike.”

-Colin Martin is an editorial intern at The American Conservative and a 2020 graduate of Boston College.
+Colin Martin is an editorial assistant at The American Conservative and a 2020 graduate of Boston College.
 Contact him on Twitter @ColinMartin98.